Euro zone bond rally ends, hit by UK, U.S. sell-off | Business

 Euro zone bond rally ends, hit by UK, U.S. sell-off

-Euro zone bond yields rose on Thursday, bringing to a halt a sharp rally since last week driven by dovish central bank commentary, as a sell-off in U.S. and UK government bonds also hit the single-currency bloc.
-Comments from ECB President Christine Lagarde last week that it was too early for the central bank to discuss slowing its pandemic emergency bond purchases (PEPP), reinforced by remarks from several others, had sent euro area bond yields down sharply in recent sessions.
+Euro zone bond yields rose on Thursday, bringing to a halt a sharp rally since last week driven by dovish central bank comments, as a sell-off in U.S. and UK government bonds also hit the single-currency bloc.
+European Central Bank President Christine Lagarde's comments last week that it was too early for the central bank to discuss slowing its pandemic emergency bond purchases (PEPP), reinforced by remarks from several other ECB policymakers, had sent euro area bond yields down sharply in recent sessions.

-McGuire added that the fact that Weidmann's comments did not address the near term diminished the likelihood of the ECB slowing its bond buying at its upcoming meeting.
-After falling nearly 10 basis points during the last four sessions, Germany's 10-year yield was up 2 bps to -0.19% by 1253 GMT, as were most other 10-year yields.
+Euro area yields had risen sharply earlier in the month, with Germany's 10-year yield nearing positive territory last week, driven by speculation that a stronger economic outlook driven by speedier vaccinations in the bloc could prompt the ECB to slow the PEPP purchases at its June 10 meeting.
+After falling nearly 10 basis points during the last four sessions, Germany's 10-year yield was up 3 bps at -0.171% by 1427 GMT.
+Most other 10-year yields were also up by around 3 bps.

-Italian 10-year bond outperformed, with yields up 1 bp to 0.94%, pushing the closely watched gap with German peers down to 111 bps.
-Focus turns to speeches from ECB board member Isabel Schnabel at 1330 and 1500 GMT.
+The Italian 10-year bond outperformed, with yields up 1 bp at 0.9325%, pushing the closely watched gap with German peers down to 110.06 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)